Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Februari 2025 19.49.39 UTC
+- WIB: Rabu, 26 Februari 2025 20.30.45 UTC
-- WITA: Rabu, 26 Februari 2025 20.49.39 UTC
+- WITA: Rabu, 26 Februari 2025 21.30.45 UTC
-- WIT: Rabu, 26 Februari 2025 21.49.39 UTC
+- WIT: Rabu, 26 Februari 2025 22.30.45 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature